 I will work collaboratively with you, approaching you and your world without judgement or assumption but with curiosity and compassion.
 Therapy offers an environment where you can begin to make sense of your experiences, both past and present, and discover how you feel about them.
 This allows you the freedom to see things from a different perspective and realise other options might be available to you.

 How I work

-I am an integrative therapist who draws on the approaches of psychodynamic and humanistic theories.
-This means we are able to explore patterns of behaviour that may have possible links to the past alongside what is happening in life in the here and now.
+I am an integrative psychotherapist who draws on the approaches of psychodynamic and humanistic theories.
+This means we are able to explore patterns of behaviour that may have possible links to the past alongside what is happening in your life in the here and now.

 The first session is an opportunity for us to talk about what has brought you to therapy along with any concerns and expectations you might have.

 It also helps you to decide if I am the right person for you.

 Sessions last 50mins and we would meet at the same time each week.
 There is no limit on the number of sessions offered.
 We would review this, together, periodically.